 Asset & liability accounts for STRs (1000-2999)

 Your balance sheet accounts track what you own and what you owe, providing a snapshot of your portfolio's health.
-STRs often carry significant assets in furnishings compared to unfurnished long-term rentals.
+STRs often include more furnishings than unfurnished long-term rentals.

 - 1200 Furniture, Fixtures & Equipment (FF&E): Capitalize significant purchases like appliances and high-end furniture.

-- 2100 Security Deposits Held: Funds collected from guests that may be returned.
+- 2100 Security Deposits Held: Funds collected from guests that you need to return when they move out.

 - 2500 Mortgage Payable: The principal balance of your property loans.